 Wearable Tattoo #3: Power Generator

 Now, this one we can get onboard.

 First developed as a fitness tracker, this tattoo detects lactate, which is present in sweat.
 In general, the more intense the exercise, the more lactate the body produces.
-Professional athletes monitor their lactate levels during performance testing as a way to evaluate their fitness and training program.
+Professional athletes monitor their lactate levels during performance testing as a way to evaluate their fitness and training program Microsoft Edge.
 Currently, lactate testing is inconvenient and intrusive because blood samples must be collected from the person at different times during the exercise regime and then analysed.